-- To be aware of the concepts in transportation decision making. - To learn about transportation cost. - To understand economic analysis of transport projects.
+- To be aware of the concepts in transportation decision making. - To learn about transportation cost. - To understand the vehicle operating cost - To familiarize with the formulation of project alternatives and applying the economic analysis methods - To understand the principles and procedure of financing of road projects.